 Third, well-established and trusted financial services companies are beginning to offer custody solutions, which include robust security procedures and large insurance policies.
-For example, in 2019, Fidelity Investments launched Fidelity Digital Asset Services ("FDAS"), a full-service, enterprise-grade platform for securing, trading and supporting digital assets, such as Bitcoin.17 On November 19, 2019, the NYDFS announced that it had granted FDAS a charter under New York banking law to operate as a limited liability trust company.18 In 2021, a number of custodian banks, including BNY Mellon19 and State Street,20 launched cryptocurrency divisions.
+For example, in 2019, Fidelity Investments launched Fidelity Digital Asset Services ("FDAS"), a full-service, enterprise-grade platform for securing, trading and supporting digital assets, such as Bitcoin.
+On November 19, 2019, the NYDFS announced that it had granted FDAS a charter under New York banking law to operate as a limited liability trust company.
+In 2022, BNY Mellon became the first large U.S. bank to offer cryptocurrency custody services, while State Street is expected to follow soon, and Nasdaq announced its plans to offer cryptocurrency custody services.

-Finally, fund sponsors, perhaps reinvigorated by changing leadership at the SEC, are once again seeking approval to bring cryptocurrency ETFs to market.
-On December 30, 2020, VanEck Digital Assets filed a registration statement with the SEC to offer shares in a spot-based ETF that would seek to mirror the price performance of Bitcoin,21 and, during the following year, numerous other fund sponsors filed their own registration statements for a similar Bitcoin spot-based ETF.22 Most of the proposed ETF structures appear to be responsive to earlier SEC commentary that favoured pricing mechanisms that rely on multiple exchanges.23 Although such ETFs would derive their prices from different index providers, many of the indexes would be calculated based on prices contributed from the same five spot market exchanges: Bitstamp; Coinbase; Gemini; itBit; and Kraken.
+Finally, fund sponsors continue to seek approval to bring cryptocurrency ETFs to market.
+On December 30, 2020, VanEck Digital Assets filed a registration statement with the SEC to offer shares in a spot-based ETF that would seek to mirror the price performance of Bitcoin, and, since then, numerous other fund sponsors filed their own registration statements for a similar Bitcoin spot-based ETF.28 Most of the proposed ETF structures appear to be responsive to earlier SEC commentary that favoured pricing mechanisms that rely on multiple exchanges.
+Although such ETFs would derive their prices from different index providers, many of the indexes would be calculated based on prices contributed from the same five spot market exchanges: Bitstamp; Coinbase; Gemini; itBit; and Kraken.
 Nonetheless, these sponsors will likely need to contend with lingering issues that the SEC has previously identified, such as the lack of surveillance-sharing agreements with regulated markets of significant size and, perhaps, even the underlying spot market venues themselves.

 Additionally, the SEC staff continue to signal an apparent willingness to engage with fund innovation in this area, as evidenced by the SEC's allowance of Bitcoin futures-based mutual funds and ETFs.
-In a May 2021 statement, the SEC staff acknowledged that some non-exchange-traded mutual funds were investing in Bitcoin futures, and stated that investment in Bitcoin futures should be pursued only by mutual funds with appropriate strategies that support this type of investment and full disclosure of material risks.24 The statement noted that the SEC staff would consider whether, in light of the experience of mutual funds investing in the Bitcoin futures market, the Bitcoin futures market could accommodate ETFs, which, unlike mutual funds, cannot prevent additional investor assets from coming into the ETF if the ETF becomes too large or dominant in the market, or if the liquidity in the market starts to wane.25 Then, in an August 2021 speech, SEC Chair Gary Gensler suggested that the SEC would permit Bitcoin futuresbased ETFs registered under the Investment Company Act.26 Shortly after the speech, multiple fund sponsors filed registration statements for Bitcoin futures-based ETFs that automatically became effective after 75 days without the need for affirmative SEC action.
-The first such registration statement to become effective was for the ProShares Bitcoin Strategy ETF, which began trading in October 2021.27 of questions that sponsors would be expected to address when attempting to bring these products to market.
-In particular, in addition to the manipulation concerns cited by the SEC in its disapproval orders, the letter highlighted the apprehensions of SEC staff about valuation, liquidity, custody and arbitrage.
+In a May 2021 statement, the SEC staff acknowledged that some non-exchange-traded mutual funds were investing in Bitcoin futures, and stated that investment in Bitcoin futures should be pursued only by mutual funds with appropriate strategies that support this type of investment and full disclosure of material risks.
+The statement noted that the SEC staff would consider whether, in light of the experience of mutual funds investing in the Bitcoin futures market, the Bitcoin futures market could accommodate ETFs, which, unlike mutual funds, cannot prevent additional investor assets from coming into the ETF if the ETF becomes too large or dominant in the market, or if the liquidity in the market starts to wane.
+Then, in an August 2021 speech, SEC Chair Gary Gensler suggested that the SEC would permit Bitcoin futuresbased ETFs registered under the Investment Company Act.
+Shortly after the speech, multiple fund sponsors filed registration statements for Bitcoin futures-based ETFs that automatically became effective after 75 days without the need for affirmative SEC action.
+The first such registration statement to become effective was for the ProShares Bitcoin Strategy ETF, which began trading in October 2021.